Microservices

 Snippet from Wikipedia: Microservices

-A microservice is analogous to bounded context in domain-driven design.
+A microservice is analogous to a bounded context in domain-driven design.